 The unaudited pro forma combined consolidated financial statements for the year ended December 31, 2010 have been derived from our predecessor's historical combined consolidated financial statements audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm, whose report with respect to such financial statements is included elsewhere in this prospectus.
 Due to the timing of the Company's initial public offering (the "IPO"), the unaudited pro forma financial statements as of and for the nine months ended September 30, 2011 have been derived from the unaudited interim combined consolidated financial statements of the predecessor together with the Company.
-These unaudited interim combined consolidated financial statements have been prepared on substantially the same basis as the predecessor's audited combined consolidated financial statements and reflect all adjustments which are, in the opinion of management, necessary to provide a fair statement of the Company's financial position as of September 30, 2011 and the results of the Company's operations and cash flows for the nine-month period ended September 30, 2011.
+These unaudited interim combined consolidated financial statements on the predecessor together with the Company.
+These unaudited and interim combined consolidated financial statements and reflect all adjustments which are, in the opinion of management, necessary to provide a fair statement of the Company's financial position as of September 30, 2011 and the results of the Company's operations and cash flows for the nine-month period ended September 30, 2011.
 All such adjustments are of a normal recurring nature.
 These results are not necessarily indicative of our results for the full 2011 fiscal year.